wiktorn/Overpass-API/README.md

 * `OVERPASS_USE_AREAS` - if `false` initial area generation and the area updater process will be disabled.
 Default `true`.
 * `OVERPASS_HEALTHCHECK` - shell commands to execute to verify that image is healthy. `exit 1` in case of failures, `exit 0` when container is healthy.
 Default healthcheck queries overpass and verifies that there is reponse returned
 * `OVERPASS_STOP_AFTER_INIT` - if `false` the container will keep runing after init is complete.
 Otherwise container will be stopped after initialization process is complete.
 Default `true`
+* `OVERPASS_ALLOW_DUPLICATE_QUERIES` - if `yes`, duplicate queries (same query from the same IP address) will be allowed.
+Default `no`.

 ### Modes

 Image works in two modes `init` or `clone`.
 This affects how the instance gets initialized:

 * `init` - OSM data is downloaded from `OVERPASS_PLANET_URL`, which can be a full planet or partial planet dump.
   This file will then be indexed by Overpass and later updated using `OVERPASS_DIFF_URL`.
 * `clone` - data is copied from an existing server, given by `OVERPASS_CLONE_SOURCE`, and then updated using `OVERPASS_DIFF_URL`.
   This mode is faster to set up, as the OSM planet file is already indexed.
   The default clone source provides an Overpass instance using minute diffs covering the whole world (hourly or daily diffs will not work with this image).

 ### Running